Encouraging exercise in the hospital

 1

-Adaptability: Adaptable in both level and content.
+Adaptability.
+Adaptable in terms of both level and content.

 2

-Appealing: The concept should naturally spark curiosity.
+Attractive.
+The movement concept should naturally stimulate curiosity.

 3